BinaryIgor/EventSQL/benchmarks/README.md

 ...
 ```

-You might do the same for the consumer machine to its  stats as well.
+You might do the same for the consumer machine to see its stats as well.

 Finally, let's run various benchmarks:
 ```